 their musical talents with the Nashville community.

-The physical education program at Saint Henry School is
+physical education program at Saint Henry School is designed

 self-confidence in each student.
 It also enables the

-individual and dual sports.
+students to become familiar with various team and individual sports.
 The students will learn ways to

 combine fitness with fun while gaining knowledge and skills